Arterial Stent Q & A

 The length of the procedure varies from 30 minutes to several hours, depending on the complexity of the condition.

 Is it painful either during and after the procedure?

-If the procedure is done with sedation, the intravenous (IV) sedative will make you feel relaxed, sleepy and comfortable for the procedure.
-You may or may not remain awake, depending on how deeply you are sedated.
-If you remain conscious, you may feel slight pressure when the catheter is inserted, but no serious discomfort.
+If the procedure is done with sedation, the intravenous (IV) sedative will make you feel relaxed, sleepy, and comfortable for the procedure.
+You may fall asleep, depending on how deeply you are sedated.
+If you remain awake, you may feel slight pressure when the catheter is inserted, but you will not feel serious discomfort.

 As the contrast material passes through your body, you may experience a warm feeling which quickly subsides.

-When the procedure is completed, you will be given verbal and written instructions on recovery and activity before you are released.
+When the procedure is completed, you will be given verbal and written instructions on recovery and activity before you are released to go home.